DashingDevelopers/talon-cheat-sheet/README.md

 The algorithms for  counting the number of lines to calculate page breaks page breaks are assuming A4, and were derived from multiple runs until it seemed to work for me with the contexts that I have!
-It may be that if you're using US letter format that the brakes are not appropriate.
+It may be that if you're using US letter format that the page breaks are not appropriate.

  I was unable to find a way to programmatically pass the formatters and show the results so I hardcoded them. if new ones are added etc they will not be reflected in this until somebody updates them,  or tells me about them.